texfaq/texfaq.github.io/FAQ-whatpdftex.md

 # What is PDFTeX?

-One can reasonably say that PDFTeX is (today) the main stream of TeX distributions: most LaTeX and many CONTeXT users nowadays use PDFTeX whether they know it or not (more precisely, they use PDFTeX extended by
+One can reasonably say that PDFTeX is (today) the main stream of TeX distributions: most LaTeX and many ConTeXt users nowadays use PDFTeX whether they know it or not (more precisely, they use PDFTeX extended by
   [&epsilon;-TeX](./FAQ-etex.html)).